nicholaides/boulevard/README.md

 ## How does it work?

+1. Write a back-end as a Rack app that you want to run on the server.
 1. Your back-end code is compressed, encrypted, signed, and encoded as base64.
 2. Put this base64 blob in a hidden form input, a query parameter, or a JSON request parameter, along with your other parameters.
 3. Your back-end code will run on the server and have access to the other parameters.